Ola Svenneby: Parliament

 Svenneby was elected as a deputy member for Hedmark at the 2021 election.
 In 2025, he was elected as a deputy member for Oslo.

 Personal life

-Svenneby grew up at his family farm in Våler Municipality, the youngest son of Brede Svenneby and Tove Flobergsæter.
-He has one older brother.
+Svenneby grew up at his family farm in Våler Municipality, the oldest son of Brede Svenneby and Tove Flobergsæter.
+He has one younger brother.

 He is openly gay and came out at the age of fifteen.
 He was diagnosed with ADHD in 2021.
 He lives in Oslo with his partner, former Norwegian Young Conservatives politician Mathias Opdal Weseth.
 He has Forest Finnish roots.